Wat Misaka

-Misaka played college basketball for the Utah Utes and led the team to win the 1944 NCAA and 1947 NIT championships.
+Misaka played college basketball for the Utah Utes and helped lead the team to championships in the 1944 NCAA tournament and 1947 National Invitation Tournament (NIT).
 He took a two-year hiatus between these titles to serve in the United States Army in the American occupation of Japan.
 Misaka subsequently played three games for the New York Knicks during the 1947–48 season.

 Early life

-Misaka was born a Nisei (second-generation Japanese American) in Ogden, Utah, to Tatsuyo and Fusaichi Misaka.
+Misaka was born a Nisei (second-generation Japanese-American) in Ogden, Utah, to Tatsuyo and Fusaichi Misaka.
 He grew up poor with his two younger brothers.
 His family lived in the basement of his father's barber shop between a bar and a pawn shop in a bad area on 25th Street, which was also rife with prostitution.
 He recalled the neighborhood as being a "ghetto".
+Despite all the hardship, Misaka's parents tried their best to provide Wat with a proper American education.

 Misaka was raised in an era of "virtual apartheid", wrote University of Utah magazine Continuum.
 Excluded from extracurricular activities, Nisei children played in their own baseball and basketball leagues.
 Misaka was not served in restaurants because of his ethnicity, and neighbors would cross the street to steer clear of him.
+When his mother tried to encourage the family to move back to Hiroshima, Misaka declined and decided to stay in Utah in spite of all the discrimination.
+Although his family was outside of the relocation zone, Misaka felt guilty, as his friends were forced to be within the restraints of the camps while he had the opportunity to study and pursue his basketball dream.

 Despite this, Misaka still participated in sports.
 Misaka attended Ogden High School, where he led the basketball team to a state championship title in 1940 and a regional championship title in 1941.